 Illustration credit: Lisa Glanz / http://www.lisaglanz.com.
 Using her Personalised Portrait Creator (which is brilliant).

-What’s the best way to get my sweaters ready for heavy use?
+What’s the best way to get my sweaters ready for heavy use when sweater weather comes around?
 We’re finally beginning to get the tendrils and hints of fall here, so I’m beginning to get my sweaters and jackets out of storage.

 I remember, when I was a kid, my mom would have all of these seasonal transition clothing things she would do; for example, all the summer clothes would go away and all the fall clothes would come out.
 I don’t stick with her traditions, but I do want to make sure I’m taking care of my clothes.
 And making them last as long as possible.
 What’s the best way to transition?